LLC Formation in Texas

 Signing LLC Filings

 BOC Section 101.0515 requires that a “filing instrument of a limited liability company or a registered series must be signed by an authorized officer, manager, or member of the limited liability company or the registered series.”
 This is a significant change from previous practice, since previously such filings could be signed by an authorized person pursuant to BOC Section 4.001, which could include the attorney filing the instrument.
-An attorney (or anyone else signing) now needs to be an authorized officer, manager, or member of the LLC in order to sign certificates of formation, certificates of registered series, certificates of amendment, and the like.
+However, at least for the time being, an attorney signing as “an authorized person pursuant to BOC Sec.
+101.0515” works just fine.

 Personal Information Made Public